vapo643/SimHBSftwerdv/replit.md

 ### Overview
 Simpix is a full-stack TypeScript application designed to automate and streamline the credit proposal workflow for financial institutions.
 Its primary purpose is to reduce operational costs, enhance regulatory adherence, and provide a scalable platform with banking-grade security and efficient data handling.
 Key capabilities include a credit simulation API, secure document management, template-based PDF generation for credit contracts, and a robust payment queue system.
-The project aims to improve efficiency in credit proposal processing and management, thereby addressing critical business needs in financial technology.
+The project aims to improve efficiency in credit proposal processing and management, addressing critical business needs in financial technology.

 ### User Preferences
 #### PROTOCOLO DE APRENDIZADO GUIADO (PAG) V2.0